DavidBuchanan314/pack-analysis/README.md

 A `.pack` file is an sqlite3 database, but with the magic bytes of `Pack\0 ` rather than the usual `SQLite format 3`.
 This makes it impossible to use standard sqlite3 bindings to work with pack files.
 You'll need to build your own sqlite if you want seamless support (build with custom [`SQLITE_FILE_HEADER`](https://github.com/sqlite/sqlite/blob/378bf82e2bc09734b8c5869f9b148efe37d29527/src/btreeInt.h#L236-L250)).

+There is no version field (unless the magic bytes act as one, I guess).

+`unpack.py` implements a crude extraction utility (which dumps all files into the cwd)

+Beware, my implementation is very vulnerable to unbounded recursion and/or decompression bombs.
+I haven't checked whether the reference implementation is, too.

 ### Schema

 There are 3 tables, `Content`, `Item`, and `ItemContent`.
 Their schemae are as follows: